thepartisan101/next-tech-interview-exercise/README.md

 ### Back End

 3. Created fetch.js getStockData()  function to test endpoint, confirmed it can't be accessed.

 ### Front End
 4. Modified the stocks sample array to add floats with several decimals as in the API response, added a function to round the numbers
 5. Modified template and styles to get the tickers closer to FT's landing page look.
 Added typography and color packages from FT's Origami library.
 6. Imported JSON mock data from a real API response into app.js, created a mapping object to assign clean ticker names to those given by the API.
 7. Created a helper function to style conditionally the ticker's 1 Day % Change based on the value being positive or negative
+8. Realized the original API works vs https://markets.ft.com/research/webservices/securities/v1/quotes?symbols=FTSE:FSI,INX:IOM,EURUSD,GBPUSD,IB.1:IEU -> Added back fetch.js

 **Result**
 ![Task result](https://rseoane.sirv.com/result.png)